 The letter begins with the really important information: “I am healthy and am in Rafah.
 I currently work in the library.”
-After these two lines, the idyllic description ends.
-“Our mood is dejected” and it seems we have no one left to trust.
-The Zionist leadership, the Committee of Delegates led by Chaim Weizmann, was revealed to be a group of activists who the soldiers in the camp “now think we should not trust”.
+After these two lines, the idyllic description ends – “Our mood is dejected”, writes Feldstein.

-Despairing and depressed, the soldiers discussed the possibility of writing a memorandum “and to mention the declaration which they”, referring to the British,” just made and which they are postponing from day to day and not fulfilling.”
+Despairing and depressed, the soldiers discussed the possibility of writing a memorandum about “the declaration which they just made and which they are postponing from day to day and not fulfilling.”

 What declaration is Feldstein referring to?
-We find support for our speculation that this is the Balfour Declaration in a sentence he wrote on the side of the letter “There is a cartoon which shows Balfour.
+It is likely that this was the Balfour Declaration, judging from a sentence he wrote on the side of the letter “There is a cartoon which shows Balfour.
 He is asked: ‘What’s new with the declaration you gave to the Jews?’
 Balfour sits down and replies: ‘My mistake…'”

-This assertion is nothing less than astonishing – less than two years have passed since the Balfour Declaration guaranteed that “His Majesty’s Government view with favor the establishment in Palestine of a national home for the Jewish people” and the entire country was now captured by the British army.
+This assertion is nothing less than astonishing – less than two years have passed since the Balfour Declaration guaranteed that “His Majesty’s Government view with favor the establishment in Palestine of a national home for the Jewish people” and the entire country was now under the control of the British Army.
 Despite these historic developments, the youngsters in the camp in Rafah had totally detached themselves from the waves of enthusiasm which swept through the entire Jewish world.